Listen on Spotify by clicking here.

 We tell children like Greta to calm down,

-you’ll be safe and sound, you're not bound by any obligation -
+hide away that sad frown, you're not bound by any obligation -

 God, technology, or I don’t know, aliens will save us,